ogeagla/closyr/README.md

 ## Installation

-Currently this application is not packed, so you have to run it from source, using Clojure development tools (`leiningen`)
+Currently this application is not packaged, so you have to run it from source, using Clojure development tools (`leiningen`)

     $ lein deps

 ## Usage

+Use the application via GUI or in the terminal.

 There are 3 options.